 We were at first intrigued by the spite with which ‘Melangell’ wrote of us in comments on the Guardian thread, 24/07/10, then amused by what were clearly spurious postings on other sites; finally, bored with the nonsense which was issued at every opportunity — and which we suspected to be devised entirely by Jim Perrin, using that name as an alias — we set up this site.

 It is said that ‘All publicity is good publicity’ and perhaps we should have left the matter, rather than undertaking this journey in which all sign-posts point ‘West:’ but our natural wish was for the truth about our late sister’s ill-fated relationship with this author to be made known and we realised that as Jac’s sisters, we were best placed for the task.

 If we do not speak, Jim Perrin’s provable lies and deceptions — his attitudinising — would go on indefinitely and this knowledge led us to overcome our reluctance and to set out on our venture: from technophobes we became twenty-first century bloggers.
 Continue reading

-In his description of the day on which our sister died he could not recall the colour of the balloon given to her by her daughter: tied to the hospital bed-head during the seven days of Jac’s stay, and in the garden that evening, “The little lilac helium balloon that had floated above her head was released.”
-The balloon was yellow, with a “smiley” face painted on by Jac’s daughter.
+In his description of the day on which our sister died he could not recall the colour of the balloon given to her by her daughter which she had tied to the hospital bed-head for the seven days of Jac’s stay; and in the garden that evening, ‘The little lilac helium balloon that had floated above her head was released.’
+The balloon was yellow, with a ‘smiley’ face painted on by Jac’s daughter.
 Continue reading